 The high ceiling in this small apartment is taken complete advantage of with this guest bed that also doubles as a study area.
 The innovative design of the loft structure sees a full-sized bed above and small kitchenette below.
 The open enclosure also features two bookshelves on either end for even more storage possibilities.
 And if that’s not creative enough, the space is then taken up another notch with an office table suspended from the ceiling.
 Talk about a multi-functional space!

-Who would have thought a scaffolding could be turned into a functional loft?
+Who would have thought a scaffolding could be turned into a functional DIY loft bed idea?
 Well, one designer did, and effortlessly transformed a tiny room into a comfy sleeping space above and lounging area below.
 Still not convinced?
 Perhaps the best part of this design is that the scaffolding already comes with steps to scale the towering structure.
-That means you won’t have to worry about spending money nor time on an additional ladder or staircase.
+That means you won’t have to worry about spending money — or time — on an additional ladder or staircase.

 Multi-purpose furniture equipped with clever storage space is essential to a tiny bedroom.
-And the rustic wooden loft in this small living space does just that.
+And the rustic wooden loft in this small living space is just that.
 The structure is built onto a walled enclosure featuring a staircase that doubles as a crafty storage solution.
 Each step is accompanied by pull-out drawers leading to the larger wardrobe landing.
-It is a simple design that even the novice of DIYers can take on.
+It is a simple design that even the most novice of DIYers could take on.

 The reading nook in this loft attic may typically function as a bench, but the unit can also easily double as a guest bed.
 The structure rests upon a bookcase overflowing with novels that opens into a clever pull-out drawer for additional storage of the stories that didn’t make the cut onto the front.

 Shelving Loft Bed